 A DOG owner has been ordered to keep his pet under control after two people were bitten in an Oxford park.

-Oxford City Council obtained a court order against Timothy Green for failing to control his dog in public, using 140-year-old powers for the first time.
+Oxford City Council obtained a court order against Timothy Green for failing to control his dog in public, using 140-year-old powers for the

 It comes as the Town Hall plans to roll out new rules and tougher fines to control dogs in the city.

 The council said Mr Green, of Cutteslowe, Oxford, failed to control his black cross-breed dog Monty on two occasions when he was in the park and as a result two people were bitten.

 Oxford magistrates ordered Mr Green to keep Monty under proper control.
 The dog must be kept on a lead or muzzled whenever he is in a public place.